DimitriPalmer22/Studio-Docs/Projects/Summer Project/Narrative/11-17 Journal Entry Notes.md

 *Flavor Text:* I made this place to get away from the chaos of the outside world.
 I should be safe here.

 **Research:** Here, I can further my research into specific spells.
-Today, I will focus on a fireball spell that
+Today, I will focus on *a fireball spell* that can be cast quickly and with minimal effort.
+I will test it's effects in *any of the various rooms in this area* to see how it performs.

+Conditions:
+- Have the Flame Volley s